WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 > In short, the model predicts a non-linear negative link between the default likelihood and asset value of a firm.

 Given the cost of obtaining Credit Default Swap data (preferred data but cost prohibitive), the use of Option Adjusted Spreads (OAS) is explored.
 In addition, it is hypothesized that the use of a Machine Learning algorithm can be used to predict future equity market states.
 See [Option-Adjusted Spread (OAS)](https://www.investopedia.com/terms/o/optionadjustedspread.asp) for a basic refresher on OASs.
+It is hypothesized that the OAS captures sufficient risk levels to be used as a predictive indicator for future equity market states.

 For the purpose of this project, the the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy) was selected as a proxy for the Equity Market.